 This negative pressure allows contaminated air, including viruses (learn how to kill germs in HVAC systems here), bacteria, and products of combustion, to remain in both the office and manufacturing spaces for longer than intended.

 The decreased air exchange has damaging effects on the indoor air quality (IAQ), which compromises the overall health of the building and places personnel at risk of getting sick.
-Also, because of the negative pressure, all of the exhaust and heating, ventilation, and air conditioning (HVAC) equipment has to work harder to reach the original design points.
-This means that more energy is used to get less done.

 We are the official distributors of the top make-up air unit manufacturers in the USA.
 As official representatives, we’ll be happy to help explain the best make-up air unit for your application.